rtanubra/Trafus-Server/readme.md

     <li>date_created (date this expense was created) optional - defaults to today</li>
 </ul>

+Success will return the new expense as an object.

 #### `GET /expenses/:expenseId`

 gets a single expense from trafus_expenses by id

+Success will return the expense requested as an object.

 #### `PATCH /expenses/:expenseId`